We want visitors to feel really welcome, so here are a few answers to questions that you may have about our services.

 5. What happens during the services?

 Usually we sing Christian songs, have prayers, Bible readings, talk and, sometimes, special presentations.
 We normally stand to sing songs and sit to pray and listen to the talk.
-Our songs are a mixture of modern Christian songs and classic hymns played by our music group.
-You can read about some of the other church activities here.
+Our songs are a mixture of modern Christian songs and classic hymns played by our musicians.
+You can read about some of the midweek church activities here.

 6. Will I be asked to do anything?

 No, you can sit and do nothing if you want.
-Most people join in with the songs.
-You may not know the tune but the words will be projected on a screen at the front – just like karaoke!
-The person leading the service will tell us what to do so that we can participate if we wish.
+Words for the service will be projected on a screen at the front so we can participate if we wish – just like karaoke!
 We would love all people to discover more of the life-changing person of Jesus but we will not force our faith on people.

 7. What do I do in a Communion Service?